-Leukaemia accounts for 25-35% of all childhood cancers, and is thus the most common malignancy in children.
-The main research of the Genetics of Leukaemia group is focused on the detection and characterization of the genetic alterations that are involved in the pathogenesis and progression of the disease.
+Leukemia accounts for 25-35% of all childhood cancers and is thus the most common malignancy in children.
 The comprehensive analysis of specific genetic lesions serves on the one hand to determine their biological impact, and on the other to evaluate whether they may be used as predictive markers for the refinement of risk-adapted therapy.

-Our research activities focus on the following sub-objectives:
+The main focus of our research activities lies on the following subjects:

-- The elucidation of the role of specific genetic alterations in the pathogenesis of childhood leukaemia.
+- The elucidation of the role of specific genetic alterations in the pathogenesis of childhood leukemia.

 - The establishment of innovative cellular model systems to study the functional consequences of potential oncogenes.